This set is now sold, but we have a single lamp (without shade) coming soon; please contact us here if you would like

 Sculptural pieces, made up of ceramic elements in natural tones of terracotta and stone, with a combination of dry and glazed finishes.
 Each lamp is made up of separate sections, positioned on a central metal tube, with some elements being decorated with Rooke's own hierogliphic-style symbols.
 As these are handmade works the colors and Fine details are unique to each piece.

 The lamps are in very good condition, with occasional minor flaws in line with the making and firing process.
 For us, the weight and texture of the elements suggest these could be early pieces.
 New wiring to be installed, with antique gold twisted flex and switched brass lamp-holder; the wire leaves the base to the side of one lamp and to the back of the other.
-Each lamp takes a single standard bayonet-fitting bulb.
+Each lamp currently takes a single standard bayonet-fitting bulb.

-The lamps are offered without shades as they add considerably to the shipping costs, but if you would like more details about the original shades, as shown in the first image, please just let us know.
+The lamps are offered without shades as they may add to the shipping costs, but if you would like more details about the original shades, as shown in the first image, please just let us know.

 Ceramic only: H 60cm x W 20cm at base x D 20cm at base